bsbjones27/reactProject1/weather-app/CodeNotes.md

 # weather icons
 	- https://github.com/erikflowers/weather-icons

-##Addition implementation
+## Addition implementation for future

+	- using font awesome icon
-	�	Responsive to other devices
+	- Responsive to other devices
-	�	Present day weather tile plus other tile for the next 7 days !!
+	- Present day weather tile plus other tile for the next 7 days !!
-	�	Change back ground base on weather search !!
+	- Change back ground base on weather search !!
-	�	Change submit button
+	- Change submit button
-	�	Option to switch between c/f/k
+	- Option to switch between c/f/k
 	- does error message work if one field is left out ??